-- 1. Collect 30-40 chicks at 3-4 different places in the house (or surround where spot brooding is used). - 2.
-Gently feel the crop of each chick.

-Full. soft and rounded - chicks have found feed and water.

-Full but hard with original feed texture felt - chicks have feed but little / no water.
+- Collect 30-40 chicks at 3-4 different places in the house (or surround where spot brooding is used). - Gently feel the crop of each chick.
+Full, soft and rounded chicks have found feed and water.
+Full but hard with original feed texture felt chicks have feed but little / no water.

 Crop fill after 24 hours.
-The chick on the left has a full, rounded
+The chick on the left has a full, rounded crop, while the chick on the right has an empty crop.

 Target crop fill assessment guidelines.

 Time of Crop Fill Check After Placement Target Crop Fill (% of Chicks with Full Crops)

 2 hours 75

 8 hours >80

 12 hours >85

 24 hours >95

 48 hours 100